 - The My Pitt website used by students, faculty, and staff for single sign-on delivery of a broad range of web-based University applications and services

-Henderson has 30 years of experience in higher education and private sector information technology.
+Henderson has more than 30 years of experience in higher education and private-sector information technology.
 He previously served as chief information officer at University of Illinois Urbana-Champaign.
 There he created and leveraged technologies to fulfill the university’s strategic plan, implemented efficiency initiatives, and partnered IT staff with faculty members to improve support and also win research grants from government-based and private grant institutions.
 Prior to arriving at the University of Illinois, Henderson was interim vice president and chief information officer for information technology services at Case Western Reserve University.
 His other roles in higher education include serving as the interim vice president and chief information officer at the University of Maryland and director of infrastructure services at the University of Cincinnati.

 Private sector appointments include GE, where he worked as a leader in Global Shops IT Operations and Global Network Operations, Westinghouse Electric Corporation, and Proctor & Gamble.